bilby-dev/bilby/CONTRIBUTING.md

 When submitting a MR, please don't include any license information in your code.
 Our repository is [licensed](https://github.com/bilby-dev/bilby/blob/main/LICENSE.md).
-When submitting your merge request, we will assume you have read and agreed to the terms of [the license](https://github.com/bilby-dev/bilby/blob/main/LICENSE.md).
+When submitting your pull request, we will assume you have read and agreed to the terms of [the license](https://github.com/bilby-dev/bilby/blob/main/LICENSE.md).